uezo/gpt3-contextual/README.md

 Contextual chat with ChatGPT / GPT-3 of OpenAI API.

-# ✨ ChatGPT is now available! [experimental]
+# ✨ ChatGPT is now available!

-Install or update gpt3-contextual v0.7 to use ChatGPT API.

 NOTE:
 - This feature is an experimental version.